aengusng8/noise-comparative-analysis/README.md

 ```

 ## Acknowledgments
-Thanks to Choi et al for releasing their paper [Perception Prioritized Training of Diffusion Models](https://arxiv.org/abs/2204.00227).
+- Thanks to Choi et al for releasing their paper [Perception Prioritized Training of Diffusion Models](https://arxiv.org/abs/2204.00227).
+- This repository is based on [huggingface/diffusers](https://github.com/huggingface/diffusers).